See how to do an invisible stitch by hand, using the so-called ladder stitch, slip stitch, or even blind stitch. Easy and quick!

 WANT MORE FREE TUTORIALS AND PATTERNS?

-Or …check out my latest PDF pattern – the SILA Duo Zipper Bag pattern.
+Or …check out my latest PDF pattern in the shop – the SILA Duo Zipper Bag pattern.
 Two patterns in one, see more here: